innocollab08/Synonym-Finder/README.md

 ## 🚀 Installation

-1. Download or clone this repository
+1. Visit the Chrome Web Store (link coming soon)
-2. Open Chrome and go to `chrome://extensions/`
+2. Click "Add to Chrome"
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
-5. Configure your API key in `config.js`
+3. Click "Add Extension" when prompted
+4. The extension icon will appear in your browser toolbar

 ## 🛠️ Technical Requirements

 - Chrome Browser (Latest version recommended)
-- API Key for Gemini AI
 - Internet connection for fetching results

-## 🔒 Permissions
+## 🔒 Privacy & Permissions

-The extension requires the following permissions: javascript:manifest.json
+This extension requires:
+- Access to selected text on webpages
+- Storage for saving preferences
+- Internet access for AI-powered results

 ## 💡 Usage